Ep.80: Never Binge Again with Dr. Glenn Livingston

 Disillusioned by what traditional psychology had to offer overweight and/or food obsessed individuals, Dr. Livingston spent several decades researching the nature of bingeing and overeating via work with his own patients and a self-funded research program with more than 40,000 participants.
 Most important, however, was his own personal journey out of obesity and food prison to a normal, healthy weight and a much more lighthearted relationship with food.
 I was really interested to talk to Dr. Livingston because we don’t get the male perspective on binge eating and emotional eating very often.
 Enjoy!

 Follow his Blog

-And so, Dr. Livingston is interesting to me as a psychologist and as an expert in this in this binge eating subject because he had his own issues with obesity and he calls it food prison.
-He was frustrated by what traditional psychology had to offer overweight and or food obsessed people.
-And so he has spent several decades researching the nature of binging and overeating with work with his own patients and he self-funded a research program with over 40000 participants.
-So.
-Dr. Livingston himself has gotten to a normal healthy weight and a lot more light hearted relationship with food.
-So welcome Dr. Glenn Livingston.
+And so, Dr. Livingston is interesting to me as a psychologist and as an expert in this binge eating subject because he had his own issues with obesity, and he calls it food prison.
+He was frustrated by what traditional psychology had to offer overweight and/or food obsessed people.
+And so he has spent several decades researching the nature of bingeing and overeating with work, with his own patients, and he self-funded a research program with over 40,000 participants.
+Dr. Livingston himself has gotten to a normal, healthy weight, and a lot more lighthearted relationship with food.
+So welcome, Dr. Glenn Livingston.

 Glenn: Thank you so much, I hope you’ll call me Glenn.

 Robyn: I will.
 I was telling you, that’s my oldest little brother of my six brothers.

 Glenn: Dr. Livingston still sounds like my dad to me.
 I come from a family of 17 therapists, so I was not the first doctor in the family.
 I like using the title when it gets me into a restaurant or something, but otherwise, I’m kind of just a Glenn.